roflanmaximka/Concentrate/README.md

 ## ✅ Usage

 ### 📝 Add a record
-- Go to the home page, click "Add entry" in the header
+- Go to the home page, click "Add record" in the header
 - Fill out the form with the name of the raw material and the content of each component.
-- Click the "Add Entry" button
+- Click the "Add record" button
 ![](images/add_record.png)

 ### 👀 View reports